Yarumela: History

-According to the archaeological studies carried out in the area, this settlement was founded in approximately 1,000 BC during the Mesoamerican pre-classic period by the ancestors of the Lenca culture known as the Proto-Lenca.
-The El Chilcal de Yarumela settlement covered approximately 74 acres (30 hectares) of territory in the Comayagua Valley, and due to its location, the site took advantage of its fact of being an important passageway between the Pacific Ocean and the Caribbean Sea.
+According to the archaeological studies carried out in the area, this settlement was first inhabited approximately 1,000 B.C during the Mesoamerican pre-classic period by the ancestors of the Lenca culture known as the Proto-Lenca.
+The El Chircal de Yarumela settlement covered approximately 74 acres (30 hectares) of territory in the Comayagua Valley, and due to its location, the site took advantage of its fact of being an important passageway between the Pacific Ocean and the Caribbean Sea.

 This was evidenced by the large number of ornamental shells found at the site, the shells that were native to both coastal regions, this together with the amount of Guatemalan jade and other exotic items found by archaeologists at the site location makes the researchers believe that this was the case.
 In fact, several discoveries indicate that it was a central trade route that connected Mesoamerica with the intermediate zone.

-Peak timeOver the centuries, thanks to its commercial importance and its wealth, the city would become the capital of a chiefdom later known as Señorío de Yaruma which was founded around 400 BC thanks to the union of various tribes from both the Valley of Comayagua and other surrounding areas.
+Peak timeOver the centuries, thanks to its commercial importance and its wealth, the city would become the capital of a chiefdom later known as Señorío de Yaruma which was founded around 400 B.C thanks to the union of various tribes from both the Valley of Comayagua and other surrounding areas.
+It is possible that it was during this period that most of the major structures and urbanization projects were carried out, although this is the time when the most visible structures on the site were built.
 When conforming as capital its estimated population at the end of the pre-classic period was about 6,400 inhabitants.
-Thus, the Yarumela society began to become a more cosmopolitan city, receiving new settlers who moved in search of being able to better sell their products and by the beginning of the classical period it would end up becoming the most populated city in what is now Honduras.
+Thus, the Yarumela society began to become a more cosmopolitan city, receiving new settlers who moved in search of being able to better sell their products and by the beginning of the classical period it would end up becoming the most populated city in what is now Honduras by the time.

-Although the city was mostly made up of modest merchants due to its constant economic activity in the area and had an active urban life, much is unknown about what its rulers were, since the residents of the Yaruma manor did not leave written testimonies.
+Although the city was mostly made up of modest merchants due to its constant economic activity in the area and had an active urban life, much is unknown about what its rulers were, since the residents of the Yarumela did not leave written testimonies.
+Archaeologists could theorize that like every Mesoamerican city it had a good social stratification, with the priestly caste and the nobility at the top.
+The commercial activity of the city and the arrival of various travelers loaded with their merchandise made it a city full of life and many monuments that reflected its beauty as a result of its wealth.